SebastianCB-dev/ActiveTimeAngular/README.md

 # ActiveTime Task Manager

 This is a simple task manager application built with Angular 14 and TypeScript.
-It is a work in progress and is not yet complete.

 You can view a live demo of the application [here](https://activetime.netlify.app/).